 Average Salary: US$1,000 – 2,000 per month

-You don’t need to have any teaching experience to teach English in Vietnam if you hold a bachelor’s degree and have your TEFL certificate.
-There’s a high demand for people teaching English in the country and it’s an appealing option for many.
-The living costs are extremely low so it’s a very affordable country to live in, despite the teaching salary not being that high compared to other countries.
+You don’t need to have any teaching experience to teach English in Vietnam.
+If you hold a bachelor’s degree and have your TEFL certificate you will be fine.
+There’s a high demand for people teaching English in the country.
+The living costs are extremely low.
+So it’s a very affordable country to live in, despite the teaching salary not being that high compared to other countries.

 The average salaries in different countries fluctuate throughout the years so you’ll need to be aware of that and keep your expectations in check.
 The amount of experience and the level of qualifications you have will also factor in how much money you can make teaching abroad.
 Don’t be discouraged of teaching in your dream destination if the salary doesn’t match the dream as you can also always supplement your wages by teaching English online.

 In general, you don’t need a degree to teach English abroad or online.
 Our certification stands alone and you can get employment without pairing it with a degree.
 However, some TEFL employers do prefer their teachers to have a degree.
 More importantly, for some countries, it’s a visa requirement.
 This means you can’t obtain a work permit without a bachelor’s degree or higher.
 Some of these countries include China, Japan, UAE and Vietnam.

 Our advice is if you have your sights set on a certain country, look into the visa requirements first before putting time and effort into finding a job there.
 This will save you time and disappointment.
 If it’s a school preferability, and not a visa requirement, there’s sometimes some leeway.